megvii-research/HomoGAN/README.md

 ```
 ## Pre-trained model
 ```
-The models provided below are the retrained version(quantitative results have minor difference)
+The models provided below are the retrained version(with minor differences in quantitative results)
 ```

 | model    | RE | LT |LL |SF |LF |Avg |Model |